lukese/lepaya/readme.md

 This is a NodeJS simple backend written in Typescript and expressJs, with static data output via a REST API

-The front-end is a VueJS SPA with default HTML and Bootstrap library used for basic HTML element styling for the 3 part Form
+The front-end is a VueJS SPA with default HTML for the 3 part Form

 It is written in an OO MVC manner in ES6, the express server is routing the request via the companies controller which is outputting the request body to the API.